Transboundary water agreements

 Engagement on water issues started with the development of the Water Strategy and Action Plan.
 A key driver for development of the Water Strategy was to establish the mandate for the transboundary water negotiations.

-Indigenous and public engagement on bilateral water management agreements began in March 2012 with a letter from the Department of Environment and Natural Resources (ENR) to regional Indigenous leadership inviting comments and input on NWT negotiation principles and interests.
+Consultation and public engagement on bilateral water management agreements began in March 2012 with a letter from the Department of Environment and Natural Resources (ENR) to regional Indigenous leadership inviting comments and input on NWT negotiation principles and interests.
 A similar letter was sent to a broad public distribution list including all stakeholders in water management.

 Consultation requirements as a result of Section 35 of the Constitution Act and the Gwich’in, Sahtu, and Tlicho land claims agreements create the obligation of the GNWT to consult on the formulation of government positions on the management of water in a shared drainage basin before negotiating an agreement.
-Building on this process, in March 2014, ENR began consulting on development of negotiation positions for bilateral water management agreements with British Columbia, Saskatchewan, and Yukon Territory.

 The members of the NWT negotiation team are: